tusdotnet/tusdotnet/README.md

 >"Our aim is to solve the problem of unreliable file uploads once and for all. tus is a new open protocol for resumable uploads built on HTTP.
 It offers simple, cheap and reusable stacks for clients and servers.
 It supports any language, any platform and any network." - https://tus.io

-tusdotnet is a .NET server implementation of the tus.io protocol that runs on both .NET 4.x, .NET Core and .NET6+!
+tusdotnet is a .NET server implementation of the tus.io protocol that runs on both .NET 4.x, .NET Core, .NET6 and later.

-Comments, ideas, questions and PRs are welcome :)
+Comments, ideas, questions and PRs are welcome!

 ## Features

-* Runs on OWIN and ASP.NET Core (on both .NET Framework, .NET Core and .NET6+)
+* Runs on OWIN and ASP.NET Core (on both .NET Framework, .NET Core, .NET6 and later)
 * Full support for tus 1.0.0 including all major extensions (checksum, checksum-trailers, concatenation, creation, creation-with-upload, upload-defer-length, expiration and termination)
 * Fast and reliable
 * Easy to configure